 var assert = require(‘assert’);

 invert (a + b)

-Just what is Node JS’s equivalent of Punycode?Software engineers may use the Punycode encoding syntax to convert a Unicode (UTF-8) string of characters into an ASCII string of characters.
+What is Node JS’s equivalent of Punycode?Software engineers may use Punycode encoding syntax to transform a Unicode (UTF-8) string of characters into an ASCII string of characters.

-As of Node.js version 0.6.2, Punycode is included as standard equipment.
-If you would like to use Punycode with earlier versions of Node.js, you must first install the module using the Node Package Manager (npm).
-To gain access to Punycode, simply use the command “require(‘Punycode’)”.
+Starting with version 0.6.2 of Node.js, Punycode is included as a standard feature.
+If you want to use Punycode with earlier versions of Node.js, you need to install the module using the Node Package Manager (npm) first.
+To obtain access to Punycode, simply use the command “require(‘Punycode’)”.

 myEmitter = new MyEmitter(); const